-Target a journal that best matches the purpose of your submission and tailor your article to the Instructions for Authors available on the journal's website.
-Major publishers such as Taylor and Francis, Springer, Sage, Oxford University Press, Cambridge University Press, Wiley and Elsevier have links to information about the submission process.
+Target a journal that best matches the purpose of your submission and tailor your article to the Instructions for Authors available on the journals website.
+Major publishers such as Taylor and Francis, Springer, Sage, Oxford University Press, Cambridge University Press, Wiley, and Elsevier provide links to information about the submission process.

 Tools for measuring journal impact.

 Journal Citation Reports (Thomson Reuters) is the only authoritative source of journal impact factor data.
 There are 972 open access journals listed in the 2015 Journal Citation Reports.
 Access via ACU Library Find Databases page.

 Scopus Compare Journals Tool.
 Use the Compare Journals Tool to compare up to 10 Scopus journals on a variety of parameters: SJR (Scimago Journal and Country Rank), IPP (impact per publication), SNIP (source normalised impact per paper), citations, documents, and percentage of documents not cited.